 The CIP is reviewed and updated each year to reflect the changing priorities of the organization.
-The City's 10 - 20% matching local shares for Transit and the Airport are usually housed under the CIP as well; however, the Airport Fund's local share matching will be funded through Passenger Facility Charge (PFC) funds and the CIP fund at 10 -20%, and Transit's 10% local match will increase to 20% due to the State cutting their 10% funding share on future projects.
-The CIP program has a direct impact on operating budgets.
-The acquisition of replacement assets initially reduces expenditures while adding new assets, such as a building, that tend to increase operational expenditures for maintenance of the building.
+The City's 10 - 20% matching local shares for Transit and the Airport are usually housed under the CIP as well; however, with the adoption of FY 2014 budget the local match will be housed in each of their funds.
+The Airport Fund's local share matching will be funded through Passenger Facility Charge (PFC) funds.
+The CIP program has a direct impact on the General Fund's operating budgets.
+The acquisition of replacement assets initially reduces operating expenditures while deferring increases the maintenance costs.
+The addition of new assets, such as a building, tends to increase operational expenditures for maintenance of the building.
 The impact that capital acquisition has on the operating budget is anticipated and incorporated into the financial plan.

 Debt Service Fund - This fund was established to comply with the Uniform Chart of Accounts.
-It accounts for debt service transactions for bonds and debt other than those bonds issued by Albany-Dougherty Inner City Authority (ADICA) and totals \$344,195.
-Additionally, we are paying down debt and looking for alternative ways to finance our future.
+It accounts for debt service transactions for bonds and debt other than those bonds issued by Albany-Dougherty Inner City Authority (ADICA).
+We do not have any general obligation debt at this time.

 House Bill (HB) 489 - The City continues its delineation of service agreement (HB 489) initiatives with Dougherty County.
-This initiative includes funding from Dougherty County for the following City departments: Fire, Information Technology, Planning, Traffic Engineering, Central Services, Code Enforcement, SWAT, 311, Emergency Management and Recreation.
-Through these joint agreements, the City anticipates receiving \$4,787,177, which is a reduction of \$419 thousand from Dougherty County.
+This initiative includes funding from Dougherty County for their portion of the following City departments: Fire, Information Technology, Planning, Traffic Engineering, Central Services, Code Enforcement, SWAT, 311, Emergency Management and Recreation.
+Through these joint agreements, the City anticipates receiving \$4,832,090, from Dougherty County.

 Risk Management Program - The Mayor and Board of City Commissioners voted that the City of Albany would become self-funded for liability beginning May 1, 2005.
 Both the City Attorney's office and the Human Resource Management Department's Risk Management Division manage the City's Risk Management Program.
 These two units work together to contain costs associated with liability issues for the City.
 This coverage includes airport liability, automobile liability, automobile physical damage, boiler and machinery, crime, electronic data processing, fiduciary liability, general liability, law enforcement liability, property damage, public officials' liability, extended reporting period, travel accident, and unlicensed equipment.
 The Risk Management Division's budget previously included \$411,000 to cover expenses associated with the City of Albany's Liability Reserve program.
 After review, the program's methodology was changed so that all departments are allocated a pro-rata share to contribute to the fund based on experiences.
-For FY 2013, that amount is \$1,221,446 which is a reduction of over \$400 thousand from last fiscal year.
+The appropriation for FY 2014 is \$1,634,181 which is an increase of over \$412,000 from last fiscal year.

 Workers' Compensation Fund - The City's Workers' Compensation fund has not had any contributions over the past several years.
-The reserves level continues to decrease even though it remains viable and a solvent fund.
+The reserve level continues to decrease even though it remains viable and a solvent fund.
 Through aggressive claims management, the number of claims continues to decline.
-The departments will not be charged additionally for funding in FY 2013.
-However, the preliminary figures for fiscal year-end 2012 show a \$978 thousand dollar loss.
-The City will start back budgeting for department contributions back into this fund in FY 2014.
+The departments were not charged additionally for funding in FY 2013.
+However, the audit for fiscal year-end 2012 shows a \$978 thousand dollar loss which left only \$105 thousand in the fund.
+The City started budgeting for department contributions into this fund again for FY 2014 with expected contributions of \$863 thousand.
 We continue to monitor the fund's reserve to insure that it has adequate funds.
 The City's main objective continues to be: (1) to assure that the injured employee gets the best and most efficient medical care available, and (2) to get the injured worker whole and back to work as quickly as possible.